Cross-Dock Door Design under Uncertainty: A two-stage DRO-based lower- and upper-bounding scheme: Computational experiment

-Anyway it is remarkable the usefulness of the set of the alternative fixings of the first stage variables for obtaining the incumbent solution cost $\overline{z}_H$, given the wall time, optimality gap and goodness ratio as shown in Table \ref{heur-results}.
-Notice that those fixings are retrieved from the solutions obtained in the SCD-based lower bound approaches, see Sections \ref{sec:rn-lb-ub} for RN and \ref{sec:sd-lb-ub} for SD.
+It is remarkable the usefulness of the first stage alternative solutions for obtaining the incumbent solution cost $\overline{z}_H$, given the wall time, optimality gap and goodness ratio as shown in Table \ref{heur-results}.
+Notice that the first stage solutions are retrieved from the cluster decomposition-based lower bound approaches, see Sections \ref{sec:rn-lb-ub} for RN and \ref{sec:ORA-lb-ub} for ORA.

-Tables D.7 and D.8 in Appendix D show similar types of results for instance I3 as those shown in Table D.6 while solved by straightforward use of the two commercial solvers.
-Additionally, similar observations can be made on the results retrieved from the solutions of models LIP-RN \eqref{LIP-RN} and LIP-SD \eqref{LIP-SD} for instance I7 as shown in Tables E.10 and E.11.
+Table \ref{heur-results} shows similar types of results of the matheuristic for instance I3 as those shown in Table \ref{I3.dim-results} while solving it by straightforward use of the two commercial solvers.
+Additionally, similar observations can be made on the results retrieved from the solutions of models LIP-RN \eqref{LIP-RN} and LIP-ORA \eqref{LIP-ORA} for instance I7, see Tables \ref{I7.dim-results} and \ref{heur-results}.
 Notice that the black swan scenarios have outsourcing in the RN solutions for the four instances I3-RN-3, I3-RN-6, I7-RN-3 and I7-RN-6.
-On the other hand, it is also remarkable that the SD solutions have not outsourcing any more and, additionally, the SD bounds $\overline{s}^1$ in \eqref{dro-sd-1} and $\overline{\overline{s}}^1$ in \eqref{dro-sd-2} are satisfied for the four instances I3-SD-3, I3-SD-6, I7-SD-3 and I7-SD-6.
+On the other hand, it is also remarkable that the ORA solutions have no outsourcing.
+Additional results are shown in Tables C.9, C.10 and C.11 for Instance I3 and Tables C.15 and C.16 for Instance I7.